Alarmod/MRI_MedicalAnalysis/yolo_8_segment_brain_ischemia_msk/README.md

 Scale bug in ultralytics 8.0.206-8.1.5 fixed by authors this project: https://github.com/ultralytics/ultralytics/commit/1a04cd38e7285969c0e4d827f4fbe52c834798ed

-In version 8.2.43 and more new of the Ultralytics library, the order of obtaining segmentation masks was changed, the [developers abandoned the use of sigmoid function](https://github.com/ultralytics/ultralytics/pull/13939), which affected the results of neural networks trained on an earlier version of the library, therefore it is recommended to either retrain our artificial neural networks, or use for tests Ultralytics library with version <8.2.43.
+In version 8.2.43 and more new versions of the Ultralytics library, the order of obtaining segmentation masks was changed, the [developers abandoned the use of sigmoid function](https://github.com/ultralytics/ultralytics/pull/13939), which affected the results of neural networks trained on an earlier version of the library, therefore it is recommended to either retrain our artificial neural networks, or use for tests Ultralytics library with version <8.2.43.

 2. Load MRI_settings.zip and MRI_tests.zip: